vasil-sarandev/Knowledge-base/topics/backend-software-engineering/backend-software-engineering-cheatsheet.md

 ### Relational Databases

-Organize data in structured tables with schemas (defined columns and data types), using **Primary & Foreign Keys, and Constraints** for integrity.
+Organize data in structured tables with schemas (defined columns and data types), using **Primary keys and Constraints** for integrity, and **Foreign Keys** to define relationships.

 #### Transactions